matloff/FarewellAddress/Address.md

 the system.

 Accordingly, I have long advocated a random lottery for school admissions, in which a threshold would be set based on test scores and grades, and admission being done randomly from the resulting pool.
 The threshold would be set at a level deemed necessary for doing good work at that institution.

+*"Kids today"*

+Ever since Socrates, teachers have complained about reduced student quality.
+But independent of the SAT issues I discussed above, there is something much more fundamental--an unwillingness to think about some topic *really intensely*, for an extended period of time.
+University students have always treated Teaching Assistants as a First Resort rather than a Last one, essentially expecting full solutions from a TA rather than the TA merely pointing them in the right direction.
+This is a serious problem for our economy, society and so on.

 ## On Research